hove-io/navitia/documentation/slate/source/includes/realtime.md

 ## <a name="OTHER_EFFECT"></a>Other effect

-There is no effect from this disruption.
-You should show the message to your traveler...
+There is no known effect related to this disruption.
+You only have to show the message to your traveler...

 ## <a name="SIGNIFICANT_DELAYS"></a>Trip delayed